-If you are planning on applying for a mortgage loan, apply for an automobile loan, or apply for a credit card, the creditor will pull your credit.
-There are two types of credit pulls.
-A soft pull credit check and a hard pull credit check.
-Hard pull credit inquiries will hurt your credit scores.
-Every time you apply for credit cards, the credit card companies will do hard pull credit inquires.
-Each hard pull credit inquiries will drop your scores by two points.
-However, the more devastating effect is not the drop in credit scores, but the hard pull credit inquiries will show up on your credit record and remain there.
-If you decide to apply to a bunch of credit card companies all at the same time, all the hard pull credit inquires will show up on your credit report.
+Every time consumers apply for credit cards, the credit card companies will do hard credit inquiries.
+Each hard pull inquiries will drop scores by two or more points.
+However, the more devastating effect is not the drop in credit scores; the hard pull credit inquiries will show up on credit records and remain there.
+For consumers who decide to apply to a bunch of credit card companies simultaneously, all the hard credit inquiries will appear on their credit reports.

-If you have a bunch of hard pull credit inquiries all at the same time, this will raise red flags on creditors.
-They will wonder why you are applying for a bunch of credit at the same time and will suspect that you are desperately seeking credit.
-Although your credit scores might not have been affected too much, too many hard pull credit inquiries will cause suspicion and the chances are that the credit grantor will deny your loan.
+Consumers with many hard credit inquiries simultaneously will raise red flags for creditors.
+They will wonder why credit applicants are applying for a bunch of credit at the same time.
+This will alert creditors, who suspect the consumer desperately seeks credit.
+Although credit scores might not have been affected too much, too many hard credit inquiries will cause suspicion, and the chances are that the credit grantor will deny the loan.

-A soft credit pull is a credit inquiry that will show up on your credit record but will not affect your credit scores.
+A soft credit pull is a credit inquiry that will show up on the credit record but will not affect credit scores.
 Most mortgage companies and banks will do an initial hard pull once borrowers apply.
-Then, they will do soft credit pull when you apply for a mortgage.
-Most creditors will understand when they see more than 3 credit inquiries in your credit report by a mortgage company within a 30 day time frame because they will assume you are shopping for a mortgage loan.
-Make sure if at all possible that when you apply for new credit to see if the creditor can do a soft credit pull rather than a hard pull.
+Then, they will do soft credit pull inquiries throughout the mortgage process.
+Most creditors will understand when they see more than three credit inquiries in a credit report by a mortgage company within a 30-day time frame.
+Lenders will assume mortgage applicants are shopping for a mortgage loan.
+Make sure, if possible, that when applying for new credit, the creditor can do a soft credit pull rather than a hard pull.